iota-argentina-community-cluster/iota-ppc-wp-plugin/README.md

 # Installation

 1. Clone this repository or download it as zip.
-If you do the later, rename the folder to **iota-ppc-wp-plugin**.
+If you do the latter, rename the folder to **iota-ppc-wp-plugin**.
 2. Upload the folder to your wp-content/plugins Wordpress directory
 3. Head to Plugins section on your Dashboard and activate the Plugin
 4. Go to IOTA PPC Configuration page and enter a Node (you can use one from [iota.dance](https://iota.dance))